 “GETTING OLDER, JUST SUCKS”

-Freedom 55, riiiiight.
-Getting up in the morning, you have to roll yourself out of bed, almost afraid to do such a mundane thing.
-I say to myself, “I’m pretty comfortable in my bed, but I can’t stay here all day. … I don’t have any aches or pains if I stay right here.”
+There advertise Freedom 55.
+Getting up in the morning, you have to roll yourself out of bed, almost afraid to do any mundane things.
+I’m saying to myself, “I’m pretty comfortable in my bed, but I can’t stay here all day. … I don’t have any aches or pains if I stay right here.”

 Someday you have to even worry about tieing your own shoes, for it might throw my back out, and then, you’ll get your wish!
 “Stay in bed.”
 This Freedom 55 just doesn’t work for me.